Careys Law has a Family Legal Aid contract. We can provide legal advice and represent clients who are eligible for Legal Aid.

 Family Injunctions – Non-Molestation Orders

-This is another area where there is no change to the merits of a case.
-The chances of success do not matter.
-Legal Aid is likely to be granted to enable an application for a Non-Molestation Order to be obtained.
-The only restriction is financial regarding capital (savings/assets) and income, although regarding income, you may be eligible but a contribution may be payable.
+Legal Aid may be granted to enable an application for a Non-Molestation Order to be obtained but eligibility will depend on the merits of your case.
+There is also a financial element to eligibility regarding capital (savings/assets) and income, although regarding income, you may be eligible but a contribution may be payable.

 To be eligible for Legal Aid (subject to the financial test) you need to be able to provide evidence of the following:-